Blog

 ·

 Want to build a better version of ChatGPT?
-Here is how to use OpenAI's Chat completions API to add a robot participant to your Vaadin Flow chat app.
+Learn how to integrate OpenAI's Chat Completions API to add an intelligent chatbot to your Vaadin Flow chat application.

 Using the service at start.vaadin.com, create a new Vaadin application.
-There is a complete chat example template, but the "hello world" sample is enough.
+A complete chat example template is available, but the "hello world" sample is enough.

 Image description